 Winter squash should be washed before cutting, under cold running water and scrubbed with a vegetable brush to remove any debris.
 If it has been waxed or not organically grown, it is beneficial to soak the squash first in cold water with a mild solution of additive-free soap or produce wash.
 Use a heavy chef’s knife, or a cleaver, to split squash and scoop out any seeds and fibrous material in the cavity.
 Depending on the recipe, you can use winter squash peeled or unpeeled.
 To peel uncooked squash, use a sharp paring knife.
 Cooked squash peels very easily.

 Winter squash can be baked, boiled, steamed, roasted or sautéed.
 Here are some quick and easy ways to include squash in your meals:

 Murray, Michael N.D.
-The Encyclopedia of Healing Foods.
+Encyclopedia of Healing Foods .
 New York: Atria Books, 2005.

 Murray, Michael N.D.
-Enclyclopedia of Nutritional Supplements.
+Encyclopedia of Nutritional Supplements .
 New York: Three Rivers Press, 1996.

 Beck, Leslie R.D.
-Foods that Fight Diseases : A Nutrition Guide to Staying Healthy for Life.
+Foods That Fight Disease .
 Toronto: Penguin Group, 2008.